jspolsky/branchController2/README.md

 ------------------

 If branchController successfully gets on the Internet, it will listen for TCP connections on port 7890, where it will receive data sent to it using the Open Pixel Control format, documented [here](http://openpixelcontrol.org/).
 You can use Christopher Schardt's app [L.E.D.
 Lab](https://apps.apple.com/us/app/l-e-d-lab/id832042156) for iPhone or iPad to send cool animations -- all you need to do is set up the controller as if it were a FadeCandy controller.

+We use TCP and not UDP for Open Pixel Control.
+The w5500 ethernet chip used in this design has a tiny buffer and will lose UDP packets if they are sent too fast.
+TCP solves this problem.

 About the project
 -----------------